This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 I recommend spending the rest of the day here and making your way back to the boat for the return journey.
 Make sure you don’t miss the return trip!

 The return trips to the Maltese mainland are not that late so you will get back with plenty of time to go and shower and get changed for a nice evening meal.
 I recommend going to Sliema and eating at one of the marina restaurants overlooking the bay.

 There is a lovely small and romantic boat restaurant in the marina at Sliema.
 It’s called Guadalupe Boat Bar & Bistro.
-We went there, had a few cocktails and enjoyed the sunset into the Sliema marina.
-100% the best place to eat in Sliema.
+We went there, had a few cocktails and enjoyed the sunset in the Sliema marina.
+It’s 100% the best place to eat in Sliema.